darol100/lazydubuntu.com/_posts/2000-01-04-installation.md

 published: true
 ---

+## Before the installation

+We are asssuming that you have a clean installation of Ubuntu 14.04.
+Because this shell script is going to install a lot different packages and if your OS already have some packages with configuration it might be lost.

+This shell script it can be install either on a computer or/and virtual machine.

 ## Terminal Way

-We are asssuming that you have a clean installation of Ubuntu 14.04.
 {% highlight bash linenos=table %}
 wget https://github.com/darol100/lazydubuntu/archive/master.zip # Download Lazy Dubuntu
 unzip master.zip  # Extract